spdx/spdx-3-model/model/Security/Vocabularies/CvssSeverityType.md

 ## Entries

-- CRITICAL: When a CVSS score is between 9.0 - 10.0
+- critical: When a CVSS score is between 9.0 - 10.0
-- HIGH: When a CVSS score is between 7.0 - 8.9
+- high: When a CVSS score is between 7.0 - 8.9
-- MEDIUM: When a CVSS score is between 4 - 6.9
+- medium: When a CVSS score is between 4 - 6.9
-- LOW: When a CVSS score is between 0 - 3.9
+- low: When a CVSS score is between 0 - 3.9
-- NONE: When a CVSS score is 0
+- none: When a CVSS score is 0